papiche/NIP-101/README.md

 -   **Mapping Integration:** Provide a layer of Nostr events that can be easily displayed on maps.
 -   **Decentralized Location-Based Services:** Enable discovery and interaction based on proximity without relying on centralized servers.
 -   **Application-Specific Context:** The `application` tag allows UPlanet messages to be distinguished from general Nostr traffic.

+## UPlanet's Unified Identity & Storage Model

+This NIP describes how UPlanet integrates Nostr identities with IPFS storage, building upon the geographic key derivation.

+### Authentication via NIP-42

+UPassport services (`54321.py`) leverage Nostr for user authentication for privileged operations such as file uploads, deletions, and synchronization.
+This is achieved by:

+1.  **Client-side Authentication Event:** When a user attempts a privileged action, their UPlanet web interface (or client) interacts with a Nostr extension ([NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md)) or directly with their `nsec` to sign an event of `kind: 22242` ([NIP-42: Authentication](https://github.com/nostr-protocol/nips/blob/master/42.md)).
+This event asserts the user's public key (`pubkey`) and typically includes a `relay` tag indicating the relay it was sent to, and a `challenge` tag.
+2.  **Server-side Verification:** The UPlanet UPassport backend (`54321.py`) connects to a local Nostr relay (e.g., `ws://127.0.0.1:7777`).
+Upon receiving an authenticated request from a user (`npub`), the backend queries the relay for recent (e.g., last 24 hours) `kind: 22242` events authored by that `npub`.
+If a valid, recent event is found, the user's identity is authenticated.
+This mechanism ensures the user is indeed the owner of the `npub` without the server ever holding the private key.

+### Twin-Key Mechanism and IPFS Drive Ownership

+UPlanet's core innovation lies in its "Twin-Key" mechanism, which inextricably links a user's Nostr identity to their personal IPFS drive and other digital assets (G1, Bitcoin keys, as described in Specification 1: GeoKey Derivation).

+-   **Deterministic Drive Association:** Each UPlanet user is associated with a unique IPFS drive located in their home directory (e.g., `~/.zen/game/nostr/<user_email>/APP`).
+The `manifest.json` file within this drive explicitly records the `owner_hex_pubkey`.
+-   **Ownership Enforcement:**
+    -   When a user attempts to modify their IPFS drive (uploading, deleting files), the UPlanet backend verifies that their authenticated Nostr `npub` (converted to `hex_pubkey`) matches the `owner_hex_pubkey` declared in the target drive's `manifest.json`.
+    -   If the `npub` matches, the operation proceeds, and the IPFS drive is regenerated, yielding a new CID.
+    -   If the `npub` does not match (i.e., it's a "foreign drive"), write operations are strictly disallowed.
+However, users can "sync" files from a foreign drive to their *own* authenticated drive, effectively copying public content.
+-   **Structured IPFS Content:** Unlike general blob storage, UPlanet organizes files into a hierarchical structure within the IPFS drive (`Images/`, `Music/`, `Videos/`, `Documents/`), and generates a human-readable web interface (`_index.html`) for exploration.
+This provides a user-friendly "drive" experience rather than just raw blob access.

+### Comparison to Generic Blob Storage (e.g., Blossom)

+While sharing the fundamental use of Nostr for authentication, UPlanet differentiates itself from more generic Nostr-based blob storage specifications like [Blossom](https://github.com/hzrd149/blossom) (BUDs) in its scope and approach:

+-   **Blossom:** Focuses on a low-level HTTP API for storing and retrieving arbitrary "blobs" addressed by SHA256 hashes on media servers.
+It is a fundamental building block for content distribution on Nostr.
+-   **UPlanet:** Operates at a higher application layer.
+It is a structured "Personal IPFS Drive" system that *uses* IPFS for storage and *uses* Nostr for identity and authentication.
+Its "Twin-Key" mechanism (NIP-101 GeoKeys and other associated keys) provides a holistic, unified identity across geographic data, IPFS content, and potential other blockchain assets.
+It provides a complete user experience with a pre-built web interface and specific features like incremental updates and structured content organization.

+### Dedicated Nostr Relay with Strfry and Custom Filters

+UPlanet leverages a dedicated `strfry` Nostr relay, configured with custom write policies to integrate seamlessly with the UPlanet ecosystem, enabling authenticated actions and AI-driven responses.

+#### 1. Strfry Compilation and Installation (`install_strfry.sh`)

+The `install_strfry.sh` script automates the setup of the `strfry` Nostr relay:

+*   **Dependency Installation:** It ensures all necessary system dependencies (e.g., `git`, `g++`, `make`, `libssl-dev`, `liblmdb-dev`) are installed on Debian/Ubuntu-based systems.
+*   **Source Management:** The script clones the `strfry` repository from GitHub into `~/.zen/workspace/strfry` or updates it if already present.
+*   **Compilation:** It compiles `strfry` from source, ensuring the latest features and optimizations.
+*   **Installation:** The compiled `strfry` binary and its default `strfry.conf` are copied to `~/.zen/strfry/`, with the configuration adapted for broader network access (`bind = "0.0.0.0"`).
+This setup allows `strfry` to be a local relay dedicated to the UPlanet instance.

+#### 2. Systemd Installation and Setup (`setup.sh`)

+After `strfry` is compiled, the `setup.sh` script configures the `strfry` relay and prepares it for Systemd management:

+*   **Configuration Generation:** It dynamically generates the `strfry.conf` file in `~/.zen/strfry/strfry.conf` based on variables from the UPlanet environment (e.g., `UPLANETG1PUB`, `IPFSNODEID`, `CAPTAINHEX`, `CAPTAINEMAIL`).
+*   **Relay Information:** The `strfry.conf` includes NIP-11 metadata such as the relay's `name` (e.g., "♥️BOX `IPFSNODEID`"), `description` (highlighting its role in UPlanet), `pubkey` (the UPlanet Captain's public key for administration), and an `icon` URL.
+*   **Write Policy Plugin:** Crucially, it sets the `writePolicy.plugin` parameter in `strfry.conf` to point to `"$HOME/.zen/workspace/NIP-101/relay.writePolicy.plugin/all_but_blacklist.sh"`.
+This delegates the event acceptance/rejection logic to a custom script, enabling UPlanet's specific filtering rules.

+#### 3. Specific Filters and AI Integration

+UPlanet's relay implements several layers of filtering to manage events and trigger AI responses:

+*   **`relay.writePolicy.plugin/all_but_blacklist.sh` (Main Write Policy):**
+    *   This is the primary script executed by `strfry` for every incoming event.
+    *   Its core function is to implement a "whitelist by default, with blacklist exceptions" policy: it accepts all events unless the `pubkey` of the event's author is found in `~/.zen/strfry/blacklist.txt`.
+    *   For `kind 1` (text) events, it dynamically calls `filter/1.sh` to apply more specific UPlanet-related logic.
+    *   Events from blacklisted public keys are immediately rejected.

+*   **`relay.writePolicy.plugin/filter/1.sh` (Kind 1 Event Filter):**
+    *   This script specifically handles `kind 1` Nostr events, which are primarily text notes.
+    *   **Visitor Management:** For `pubkey`s not registered as UPlanet "players," it implements a "Hello NOSTR visitor" mechanism.
+New visitors receive a warning message from the UPlanet Captain's key, explaining the system and limiting the number of messages they can send before being blacklisted.
+This encourages users to join the UPlanet Web of Trust.
+    *   **Memory Management:** It uses `short_memory.py` to store conversation history for Nostr players, allowing the AI to maintain context.
+    *   **AI Triggering:** It acts as an orchestrator for the `UPlanet_IA_Responder.sh` script.
+If the `UPlanet_IA_Responder.sh` is already running, it queues incoming messages (especially those with `#BRO` or `#BOT` tags) to prevent overwhelming the AI.
+If the AI is not active, it directly invokes `UPlanet_IA_Responder.sh` with a timeout.

+*   **`Astroport.ONE/IA/UPlanet_IA_Responder.sh` (AI Backend):**
+    *   This is the core AI logic script, responsible for generating responses based on incoming `kind 1` messages, typically triggered by `filter/1.sh`.
+    *   **Tag-Based Actions:** It parses specific hashtags within the message content to trigger various AI functionalities:
+        *   `#search`: Integrates with a search engine (e.g., Perplexica) to retrieve information.
+        *   `#image`: Commands an image generation AI (e.g., ComfyUI) to create images based on the prompt.
+        *   `#video`: Utilizes text-to-video models (e.g., ComfyUI) to generate short video clips.
+        *   `#music`: Triggers music generation.
+        *   `#youtube`: Downloads YouTube videos (or extracts audio with `#mp3` tag) via `process_youtube.sh`.
+        *   `#pierre` / `#amelie`: Converts text to speech using specific voice models (e.g., Orpheus TTS).
+        *   `#mem`: Displays the current conversation history.
+        *   `#reset`: Clears the user's conversation memory.
+    *   **Ollama Integration:** For general questions without specific tags, it uses Ollama with a context-aware `question.py` script to generate conversational AI responses, leveraging the stored memory.
+    *   **Response Publishing:** AI-generated responses are signed by the UPlanet Captain's key (or the `KNAME`'s key if specified and available) and published back to the Nostr relay as `kind 1` events, specifically tagging the original event and public key to maintain thread context (`e` and `p` tags).

+This integrated system allows UPlanet to provide a dynamic, interactive experience where user actions and queries on Nostr can trigger complex AI operations and content generation, all while maintaining the integrity and ownership model of the IPFS drives.

 ## Specification